Deep Submillimeter and Radio Observations in the SSA22 Field. III. Multiwavelength Identifications and Properties of the 850 $\mu$m-selected Submillimeter Galaxies: Data and Data Reduction

 \subsection{Optical/Near-infrared}

-The optical and near-infrared (opt/NIR) multiband images are centered on the LAEs overdensity peak region \citep{steidel1998, steidel2000, hayashino2004, matsuda2005, yamada2012} (Figure~\ref{fig:fig2-3-1}).
+The optical and near-infrared (opt/NIR) multi-band images are centered on the Lyman-$\alpha$ emitters (LAEs) overdensity peak region \citep{steidel1998, steidel2000, hayashino2004, matsuda2005, yamada2012} (Figure~\ref{fig:fig2-3-1}).
 For a detailed description and data processing of the dataset, please refer to \citet{mawatari2023}.

-The dataset includes the following multiband data: the CFHT/MegaPrime \citep{boulade2003} \textit{u*}-band data; the Subaru/Suprime-Cam \citep{miyazaki2002} \textit{B, V, R, i$^{\prime}$, z$^{\prime}$} band images \citep{hayashino2004, matsuda2004}; the Subaru/HSC \citep{miyazaki2012, miyazaki2018} \textit{g, r, i, z, Y} band images collected from the Subaru Strategic Program \citep[HSC-SSP;][]{aihara2018}; and the Subaru/MOIRCS \citep{ichikawa2006} \textit{J, H, Ks} band data \citep{uchimoto2008, uchimoto2012}.
+The dataset includes the following multi-band data: the CFHT/MegaPrime \citep{boulade2003} \textit{u*}-band data; the Subaru/Suprime-Cam \citep{miyazaki2002} \textit{B, V, R, i$^{\prime}$, z$^{\prime}$} band images \citep{hayashino2004, matsuda2004}; the Subaru/HSC \citep{miyazaki2012, miyazaki2018} \textit{g, r, i, z, Y} band images collected from the Subaru Strategic Program \citep[HSC-SSP;][]{aihara2018}; and the Subaru/MOIRCS \citep{ichikawa2006} \textit{J, H, Ks} band data \citep{uchimoto2008, uchimoto2012}.
 Additionally, the dataset includes the UKIRT/WFCAM \citep{casali2007} \textit{J, K} band data from the deep extragalactic survey, which was part of the UKIRT Infrared Deep Sky Survey \citep[UKIDSS/DXS;][]{lawrence2007}.
 The two groups of near-infrared bands are similar, but the footprints of WFCAM are more comprehensive, and the MOIRCS bands are deeper.

 We used \texttt{SExtractor} \citep{bertin1996} for source extraction and photometry on the optical and near-infrared images.
 Only a brief description is provided here; more detailed procedures are given in the Appendix~\ref{sec:app_opt_reduction}.
 The image is divided into a grid, and the median and standard deviation of the pixel value distribution are computed for each cell to estimate the local background and RMS.
 After smoothing and applying spline interpolation, a continuous model of the sky background is constructed and subtracted from the original image, while the resulting RMS map is used for source detection via sigma clipping.
 Signals are identified as potential sources only if they exceed twice the background noise level and contain at least five connected pixels \citep{hayashino2004, umehata2014}. \texttt{SExtractor} can also deblends overlapping sources by estimating the contribution from neighboring objects—a step particularly useful for faint sources contaminated by bright foreground objects.
 We adopted the Kron aperture (MAG\_AUTO) for automatic photometry to measure source fluxes \citep{uchimoto2012}, which is regarded as one of the most accurate, adaptive, and robust flux estimation methods and is widely used in extragalactic surveys \citep{bertin1996}. \texttt{SExtractor} further refines photometry by estimating the mean local background residual around each signal based on neighboring pixels.
 The final source catalog is restricted to detections at $\geqslant 3\sigma$ significance.
 The diagnostic images for each procedural step are presented in Figure~\ref{fig:fig2-3-2}.